Circuit de la Sarthe

 Motorcycle races continued under the auspices of the UMF and the Automobile Club de l'Ouest (ACO) but in 1922, the idea for the 24 hours was born.
 The secretary of the ACO, Georges Durand, received an unexpected offer of 100,000 francs from the French subsidiary of the Rudge Whitworth wheels company.
 This was to help facilitate a suitable race, with the money becoming a prize fund for the winner.
 A free hand was given as to the nature of the race.

-Durand pondered the proposal for a while, before realising there was an opportunity to stage an endurance race allowing manufacturers to prove the worth of their road going vehicles to an expectant public.
+Durand pondered the proposal for a while, before realising there was an opportunity to stage an endurance race allowing manufacturers to prove the worth of their road-going cars to an expectant public.
 Discussions were quickly convened with ACO president Gustave Singher, journalist Charles Faroux and several other officials, and the basic proposal was agreed.

 On May 26, 1923, a field of 33 cars of 18 different makes headed off for their round-the-clock adventure.
 Lagache and Léonard ran out as winners in their Chenard-Walker, covering a distance of 1,732 miles at an average of just over 57mph.
 No fewer than 30 of 33 starters crossed the finish line, which must rank as an all-time record for the event.

 The race continued to use this first course with gradual improvements; in 1926 the stretch from Pontlieue to Mulsanne was asphalted for the first time (previously the surface was water-bound macadam), while parking for 3,000 vehicles was also created.
 The track was shortened for safety reasons in 1929 to avoid the town suburbs that were expanding rapidly.
 The new link road constructed at the ACO′s expense was named the ′Rue du Circuit′ and bypassed completely the Pontlieue hairpin.
 Today it is merely another side street lined with housing - with nothing to commemorate its place in history apart from the name.

 The first postwar event was held in June 1949, watched by President Vincent Auriol.
-A crowd of 180,00 witnessed the birth of another legend that day – the Ferrari of Chinetti and Selsdon took victory on its debut, making its manufacturer the first to win Le Mans in the same year as the Mille Miglia and Targa Florio races.
-It was the first of many victories in the 24 hours for the Prancing Horse.
+A crowd of 180,000 witnessed the birth of another legend that day – the Ferrari of Chinetti and Selsdon took victory on its debut, making its manufacturer the first to win Le Mans in the same year as the Mille Miglia and Targa Florio races.
+It was the first of many subsequent victories in the 24 hours for the Prancing Horse.

 It was a disaster of gigantic proportions.
 Mercedes withdrew from the race, which continued on with an almost callous disregard for the tragedy; much criticism was levelled at Faroux as race director, though he justified his decision to continue by pointing out that stopping the event would only have served to draw crowds to the accident scene, clogging up exits to the circuit and hampering rescue operations.
 Whatever, it was without doubt motor racing's darkest day.